Learn More about the 988 Suicide & Crisis Lifeline

-988 is finally available nationwide starting Saturday, July 16.
-This new three-digit number will be an easy-to-remember way for people to connect with help and support during a mental health, substance use or suicide crisis.
+The 988 Suicide & Crisis Lifeline is available nationwide – 24 hours a day, 7 days a week.
+This three-digit number is an easy-to-remember way for people to connect with confidential urgent help and support if they or someone they know is experiencing a mental health, substance use, or suicide crisis – or any type of emotional distress.

-Anyone in a mental health crisis can call, text or chat with 988 and be connected to trained crisis counselors in the 988 Suicide and Crisis Lifeline network (formerly known as the National Suicide Prevention Lifeline).
-This easier-to-access number will save lives, but more work is needed to truly #ReimagineCrisis.
+Anyone can call, text, or chat 988 and be connected to trained crisis counselors within the 988 Lifeline network.
+988 is an easy-to-access number that saves lives, but more work is needed to truly #ReimagineCrisis.

 Frequently Asked Questions About 988